Jean-LouisH/jean-louish.github.io/README.md

 ## [Lilliputian](https://github.com/Jean-LouisH/Lilliputian)

-Lilliputian is a tiny 2D game engine and IDE for introductory game development, prototyping and programming learning.
+A tiny 2D game engine and IDE for introductory game development, prototyping and programming learning.
 Its sole purpose is to provide the user with the entire development process in a single application and make it as simple as possible.

 ## [ElecCirSim](https://github.com/Jean-LouisH/ElecCirSim)